PaulStoffregen/Time/Readme.md

 Time is a library that provides timekeeping functionality for Arduino.

-The code is derived from the Playground DateTime library but is updated to provide an API that is more flexable and easier to use.
+The code is derived from the Playground DateTime library but is updated to provide an API that is more flexible and easier to use.

 A primary goal was to enable date and time functionality that can be used with a variety of external time sources with minimum differences required in sketch logic.